1. Where can I get my soil tested?

 RFA applicants will need to verify that they have a certified Soil Erosion and Sediment Control plan to complete their online RFA e-permitting process.
 At the time your Soil Erosion and Sediment Control Plan is certified by the local Soil Conservation District, the District will provide the owner with the required SCD Certification Code and 251 Identification Code to allow filing the RFA online.

 6. How long will it take to get my Soil Erosion and Sediment Control Plan certified?

 The time it takes to certify a plan depends on a number of factors.
 Once our office receives the complete application package, you will receive a response in the form of a review letter or a denial within 30 days.
-If no revisions are required, the plan will be recommended for certification at the next scheduled Board meeting (generally held on the first Tuesday of every month).
+If no revisions are required, the plan will be recommended for certification at the next scheduled Board meeting (generally held on the first or second Thursday of the month).
 By statute, The District has the option to extend the review period for an additional 30 days upon written agreement of the owner or their authorized agent.

 It is vital to understand that the District cannot fulfill review requests or meet time schedules that are outside our purview.
 Once plans are submitted, they will be reviewed within 30 days, in the order received.
 Some plans require several cycles of revision and review.
 To avoid any delays, plan in advance.
 PROPER PLANNING IS YOUR RESPONSIBILITY.

 Before the certification process can begin, the following items must be received at the District office:

 i.
 A completed Application Form signed by the owner of the project.

 ii.
 The appropriate fee, as determined from the Fee Schedule.
 Application fee checks made payable to the MCSCD.